nikoma/access-lint-server/README.md

 ## Deployment to Heroku

+AccessLint Server is easily deployed to Heroku for testing purposes and works on a free 1X dyno instance, although for production you will need at least 2 Gb of RAM on your server.

 Instructions are based on [this post](https://gist.github.com/edelpero/9257311).

 Create a new server and configure it to use the multi-buildpack: